 Sometimes our clients confuse or challenge us, and leave us not knowing how to respond in the most growth-producing way.
 As body-oriented practitioners, we know that our relationships with our clients are essential to learning and healing, but we are often left to figure this piece out on our own.
 Even if we were lucky enough to have some training in interpersonal dynamics, without trusted colleagues to consult with, we may end up feeling isolated or, worse, incompetent.
 Of course, we are competent professionals and we want to provide the best care we can.
 When we gain insight into client-practitioner dynamics, we gain confidence in how to maintain our role as care-providers with the variety of interpersonal challenges clients can present.
 This leads to healthier outcomes for clients —and for us.

-This seminar will introduce participants to the Balint group process: participatory meetings in which the group shares cases from their clinical work.
-The group then uses experience-near language, to reflect on the relational encounter.
+Creative Consultation and Support will steep participants in the Balint group process: participatory meetings in which the group shares cases from their clinical work.
 Participants will each get a turn to describe a client-practitioner situation that interests them, then sit back and listen to the group reflect thoughtfully and creatively about the case.
 The presenter then gets a goody-bag of new ideas, validations, insights, and often a renewed feeling of connection to take with them back to their practice.

 Throughout our time together, and when appropriate, Kris and Sheri will help the group establish vocabulary and describe psychodynamic concepts useful to understanding relationships in which one person is seeking (and paying for) help from another.
 Our intent is to deepen our empathy for the experience of both client and practitioner, while clarifying the practitioner’s professional perspective.